chidimo/hack-nairaland/README.md

 The following functions are available for exporting data.
 Several demos are provided in the accompanying `Hack Nairaland.ipynb` jupyter notebook.
 You should start from there.

-### `export_user_comments_to_html(username=None, max_page=5)`

-Export all comments made by a user to html file.
+1. `export_user_comments_to_html(username=None, max_page=5)`: Export all comments made by a user to html file.
 You may select how many pages of comments you want to grab.

-### `export_user_comments_to_excel(username=None, max_page=5)`

-Export all comments made by a user to excel file.
+1. `export_user_comments_to_excel(username=None, max_page=5)`: Export all comments made by a user to excel file.
 You may select how many pages of comments you want to grab.

-### `export_topics_to_html(section='politics', start=0, stop=3)`

-Export all post titles from a section within a range that you specify to html file.
+1. `export_topics_to_html(section='politics', start=0, stop=3)`: Export all post titles from a section within a range that you specify to html file.

-### `export_topics_to_excel(section='politics', start=0, stop=3)`

-Export all post titles from a section within a range that you specify to excel file.
+1. `export_topics_to_excel(section='politics', start=0, stop=3)`: Export all post titles from a section within a range that you specify to excel file.

-### `export_post_docx(post_url, start=0, stop=2, _all_pages=False)`

-Save a post permanently by exporting it to `docx` format
+1. `export_post_docx(post_url, start=0, stop=2, _all_pages=False)`: Save a post permanently by exporting it to `docx` format

-### `export_post_to_markdown(post_url, start=0, stop=2, _all_pages=False)`

-Save a post permanently by exporting it to `markdown` format
+1. `export_post_to_markdown(post_url, start=0, stop=2, _all_pages=False)`: Save a post permanently by exporting it to `markdown` format

 I have made a very modest attempt at analyzing post titles using `pandas`.
 It is only meant to give a taste of what you can accomplish with this project.

-The analysis can be found in the accompanying `politics-analysis.ipynb` jupyter notebook.
+The analysis can be found in the included `politics-analysis.ipynb` jupyter notebook.
 You may use that as a template for your own analysis.
 The excel files I used in my analysis are available in the `politics-analysis/` folder, just in case you want to use those same files.
 The analysis covers only about `1,000` pages of titles on the politics section.
 As of the time of writing, the site reports that there over `8,000` pages of titles in the politics section.
 Each of these `1,000` pages have a minimum of `60` titles each, thus we're looking at over `60,000` titles.
 This is the reason I split the title collection into chunks of `100` pages each so that each excel file has about `6,000` rows of data.
-You could certainly go higher if you have good internet and hardware (aka RAM).
+You could certainly pull more data if you have good internet and hardware (aka RAM).
 If you're interested in text analysis, you can think of this project as the missing nairaland.com `API`.

 ## Challenges

 1. The major challenge I encountered was how to scrap posts.
 Its quite hard to get a scrap that exactly matches original text as seen on nairaland.
 This is a result of multitude of `<br>` elements on the post and comment pages.
-Every press of the `ENTER` key adds a new `<br>` element and it makes it hard to actually grab the actual comment text.
+Every press of the `ENTER` key adds a new `<br>` element and it makes it hard to grab the actual page text.
 But thanks to `BeautifulSoup4` and the `html5lib` parser, up to 90% accuracy of representation was achieved.
 1. Purposeful tradeoffs have been made in some cases, for example, in the case where a user quotes several others in one comment block, the `parse_comment_block` function ignores order when parsing the comments.
 It simply collects all of the user's comments into one block on top, then, all of the quoted user's comments into another block at the bottom.
 Which means that the ordering as you would see such a comment on nairaland is lost.
 But I made that decision because, from my experience using nairaland, such cases are not common.
 1. I have documented some of the most common structures you'll find on the site further down with actual screenshots to drive home the point.